prepare/ChromiumFX/cef/README.txt

 * FFmpeg audio and video support ffmpegsumo.dll
   Note: Without this component HTML5 audio and video will not function.

-* PDF support
-    pdf.dll
-  Note: Without this component printing will not function.

 * Angle and Direct3D support
     d3dcompiler_43.dll (required for Windows XP)